ShakerMasri/wasel-palestine/README.md

 ---

+## 🚧 Road Incidents & Checkpoint Management

+A centralized system for monitoring and managing checkpoints, road closures, delays, and hazardous conditions across the road network.

+### Core Features

+- **Checkpoint Registry** — Maintains a comprehensive, up-to-date registry of all monitored checkpoints, each with a full **status history** to track changes and conditions over time.

+- **Incident Categorization** — Incidents are classified by **type** (closure, delay, accident, weather hazard, etc.) and **severity level**, enabling prioritized response and clear situational awareness.

+- **Role-Based Management** — Authorized users (moderators & admins) have full control to **create, update, verify, and close** incidents through protected API endpoints.

+- **Advanced Querying** — Full support for **filtering, sorting, and pagination** across all incident and checkpoint endpoints for efficient data retrieval.

+---

+## 🌐 External API Integration

+To enhance data accuracy and comprehensiveness, the platform integrates with external APIs that provide information from authoritative third-party sources.

+### Geolocation & Routing

+Integration with **OpenStreetMap-based providers** (via the Nominatim API) enables automatic reverse geocoding — converting raw GPS coordinates into precise, human-readable street addresses in real time.

+> This ensures every reported incident is tied to a verified, recognizable location — removing ambiguity and improving response time for both citizens and field teams.

+---

 ## 🔗 API Endpoints

 > **Authentication:** For protected endpoints, log in via the Auth endpoint, copy the `access_token`, and add it in Postman under **Authorization → Bearer Token**.